Creating a retirement plan

 Understanding your retirement benefits and health care choices

 Depending on where you are in the retirement planning process, we have different benefit tools to help you see your projected retirement benefits and potential benefit income.
-Log on to the member portal by clicking My Account.
+Log on to the member portal.

 - If you are just starting to plan, you may want a more high-level overview of your projected Concordia Retirement Plan pension benefits.
 Review your Personal Statement of Benefits, available on the main page of the member portal.
 This will provide projected pension benefits, your Concordia Retirement Savings Plan 403(b) balance and other benefit information.

 - If you need more detailed information on your pension benefits, including the opportunity to run retirement estimates and learn more about payment options, click on “Pension” to access your benefit information in Retirement Connection.

 - If you need general information on starting your pension benefits payments and payment options, click here.